Battle of Ramla (1102): Siege of Jaffa and aftermath

-Having recuperated in Arsuf, Baldwin commandeered an English pirate ship to break through the Egyptian blockade of Jaffa while a force of eighty knights under Hugh of Falchenburg attempted to break in by land.
+Having recuperated in Arsuf, Baldwin commandeered an English pirate ship to break through the Egyptian blockade of Jaffa while a force of 80 knights under Hugh of Falchenburg attempted to break in by land.
 The victorious Sharaf al-Ma'ali had surrounded the city and, with their king missing and the army presumed destroyed, capitulation seemed inevitable.
-In order to coax the city into surrender, the Fatimids made the corpse of Gerbod of Scheldewindeke, a knight who had fallen in battle previously, to look like Baldwin I before mutilating the body and parading it in front of the walls of Jaffa.
-Gerbod had apparently held a resemblance to Baldwin and the crusaders fell for the ruse, with preparations to flee the city underway when Baldwin arrived just in time.
-Baldwin's arrival disheartened and Sharaf withdrew, allowing Baldwin time to organize a counterattack.
-With Baldwin's forces strengthened by the arrival of a fleet of French and German Crusaders, he was able to assemble an army of eight thousand men and surprised the unprepared Egyptians.
-Discontent was already arising from Sharaf's indecisive leadership and the Fatimids quickly retreated back to Ascalon.
+In order to coax the city into surrender, the Fatimids made the corpse of Gerbod of Scheldewindeke, a knight who had fallen in battle previously, to look like Baldwin before mutilating the body and parading it in front of the walls of Jaffa.
+Gerbod had apparently held a resemblance to Baldwin, and the Crusaders fell for the ruse, with preparations to flee the city underway when Baldwin arrived just in time.

+At Baldwin's arrival Sharaf withdrew, allowing Baldwin time to organize a counterattack.
+With Baldwin's forces strengthened by the arrival of a fleet of French and German Crusaders, he was able to assemble an army of 8,000 men and surprised the unprepared Egyptians.
+Discontent was already arising from Sharaf's indecisive leadership, and the Fatimids quickly retreated back to Ascalon.
 Although Baldwin succeeded in defending his kingdom, his miscalculation had cost the lives of a number of prominent knights which the nascent Kingdom of Jerusalem could ill afford to lose.
 Further Fatimid incursions continued, with the two nations meeting in battle at Ramla for a third time in 1105.